execrot/mongostar7/README.md

 ---

 This is it!

-Licence: You can use this library for free, but when I need something, I will ask you for a request.
+## Licence:
+> Some day, and that day may never come, I will call upon you to do a service for me.
+But until that day, consider this justice a gift on my daughter's wedding day.